Columbia ISA

 HDMI

-(High Definition Multimedia Interface) adds multi-channel digital audio transmission.
+Definition Multimedia Interface.
+Video and multi-channel digital audio transmission.
 It offers greater bandwidth than DVI, enabling it to transmit high-definition uncompressed digital video signals.
 Capable of 480i, 480p, 720p, 1080i, 1080p, 4K and 8K.
+Capable of Dolby Digital Plus or Dolby TrueHD with Dolby Atmos.

 Multi-Pin